-With the generous support of our long-term sponsors Bank of Scotland, our guest presenters hand out rather more of the treasured trophies to recognise excellence in Edinburgh’s cultural feast wherever our critics have found it, with the Angels joined most weeks by a supreme Archangel award to someone who has made a sustained and valued contribution over a number of years.
-We also have our Little Devil, presented to those who have overcome any manner of gremlins or more serious setbacks to produce the goods and confirm the old adage that “the show must go on”.
+At the end of each week an invited guest presents the treasured trophies to recognise excellence in Edinburgh’s cultural feast wherever our critics have found it, with the Angels joined most weeks by a supreme Archangel award to someone who has made a sustained and valued contribution over a number of years.
+There is also often a Little Devil award, presented to those who have overcome any manner of setback to produce the goods and confirm the old adage that “the show must go on”.

-The most recent addition to the family is the Wee Cherub, which goes to the writer of the best review of an Edinburgh International Festival show written by an Edinburgh school pupil participating in The Herald Young Critics Project with the EIF’s development department.
+The most recent addition to the Herald Angel family is the Wee Cherub, which goes to the writer of the best review of an Edinburgh International Festival show written by an Edinburgh school pupil participating in The Herald Young Critics Project with the EIF’s learning department.